abailly/sensei/README.md

 # sensei

-A personal information management and project tracking tool for developers
+A personal information management and project tracking tool for developers and more.

 # User Profile